 Exercise serves as a powerful tool for dealing with anxiety.
-It diverts your attention and allows you to PubMed “Exercise modulates the interaction between cognition and anxiety in humans” View Source .
+It diverts your attention and allows you to escape from the worries of your daily life PubMed “Exercise modulates the interaction between cognition and anxiety in humans” View Source .

-As for mental benefits, regular exercise also helps to ScienceDirect “The exercise–cognition relationship: A virtuous circle” View Source against the symptoms of anxiety.
+As for mental benefits, regular exercise also helps to create a mental wall ScienceDirect “The exercise–cognition relationship: A virtuous circle” View Source against the symptoms of anxiety.
 Regular exercise activates the regions of the brain responsible for executive function, thus increasing the mental willpower to battle anxious feelings.

 5. Treat Yourself

 One of the best coping skills for anxiety is recognizing your accomplishments.
-Rewards release PubMed Central “Dopamine in motivational control: rewarding, aversive, and alerting” View Source and make us feel happier.
+Rewards release dopamine in the brain PubMed Central “Dopamine in motivational control: rewarding, aversive, and alerting” View Source and make us feel happier.
 Additionally, they validate the importance of a situation and your feelings around it—and give you a light at the end of the tunnel to look forward to.